komodovaran/Fiddle/README.md

-Latest code has been integrated in DeepFRET.
-This repo is no longer maintained.
+Functionality has been merged into https://github.com/hatzakislab/DeepFRET-GUI 👋